Salmakis/AutoFlatCopy/README.md

 # AutoFlatCopy

-AutoFlatCopy is a small Windows too wich resides in the Taskbar.
+AutoFlatCopy is a small Windows tool wich resides in the Taskbar.

 It will permamently synchronize files from a Source Folder to a Target Folder, but insteald of just Copying the files it will flatten the File names and put them all into the root directiory of the Destination Folder.

-The directories will be replaced with name prefixes separated by a dot.
+Flatten means the directories will be replaced with name prefixes separated by a dot.

-I Created this Tool to edit my Code for the game Screeps.com, but this game not allows the source code to contain any subfolders, but specially in bigger code projects i cant live without keep the stuff organized in folders.
+I Created this Tool to edit my Code for the game Screeps.com, this game not allows the source code to contain any subfolders, but specially in bigger code projects i prefer to keep the stuff organized in folders.

 original file path | new file path
 --- | ---